dwiepert/summer25/README.md

     audio directory format
     metadata expectations

+CONFIG FILES:
+    - run.py only contains some parameters for audio
+    - can specify more exact specifics for WavDataset transforms by adding to a config file.
+TODO

 ## QUESTIONS
 * Extra layer norm in whisper????
 * We don't actually want to re-initialize any weights except to randomly initialize classifier weights, correct?